Eshal-Fathima/Eshal-Fathima/README.md

 ## About Myself

 I am a third-year undergraduate student specializing in **Computer Science with Big Data Analytics**, with a strong interest in data-driven systems and analytical problem-solving.

-My work focuses on combining **data analysis, machine learning, and AI** to create practical solutions—from analytics platforms to LLM-powered applications.
-I enjoy transforming raw data into insights and designing scalable systems that solve real-world problems.

 ---

 ## Tech Stack